-Mrs. Dudette records, by my rough calculations, about 763 TV shows per week, almost none of which I watch apart from Burn Notice, which doesn’t count since I only watch it because Bruce Campbell is a legend (a deal he sealed by his turn in Army Of Darkness).
-I do, however, often watch Leverage with her, finding it entertaining and well-acted.
+I watch little TV apart from Burn Notice, which doesn’t count since I only watch it because Bruce Campbell is a legend (a deal he sealed by his turn in Army Of Darkness).
+I do, however, often watch Leverage, finding it entertaining and well-acted.

 As luck would have it, one of the show’s stars, Aldis Hodge was available; and so I give you a few minutes of wine-related talk with TNT’s young Leverage star.
 Enjoy – and if you’re so inclined, tweet me up tonight when the episode airs!…

 1WineDude: “The Corkscrew Job” episode of LEVERAGE centers on a priceless bottle of wine; have you had any wines that you’d put in that “priceless” category (either because they are rare, or just somehow special to you)?